edehemma09/PeaceGroupTrainee/Project Basics/README.md

 # PeaceGroupTrainee
-A combined project using React and Angular
+A combined project using Next, React and Angular
 Each contributor on this project was once a #Trainee with Peace Mass Transit....